Mbed-TLS/mbedtls-framework/docs/framework-design.md

 The framework repository is not versioned: projects are only supposed to consume the tip of the `main` branch.
 There are no tagged releases.
 However, each release of a consuming repository will designate a specific commit of the framework repository (this behavior is built into Git submodules), which can be tagged accordingly.

 At any point in time, each consuming repository requires a specific commit in the framework repository.
 Moving a consuming repository to the tip of the framework repository is a manual action.
-As a consequence, breaking changes are possible: they will not break any actual commit, they would only prevent the consuming repostiory to update its submodule version to the tip of the framework repository.
+As a consequence, breaking changes are possible: they will not break any actual commit, they would only prevent the consuming repository from updating its submodule version to the tip of the framework repository.

 However, breaking changes are still problematic.
 Breaking changes in the framework repository require the affected consuming repositories to fully adapt to the changes when they want to gain access to any new features in the framework repository.
-Breaking changes in a consuming repository that affect a feature that is consumed by the consuming repository (e.g. internal library functions called by test helper functions) have the same effect.
+Breaking changes in a consuming repository that concern a feature that is consumed by the framework repository (e.g. internal library functions called by test helper functions) have the same effect.

 To facilitate parallel development, major changes should avoid breaking existing code and should provide a transition period.
 For example, if a function needs a new argument, define a new function with a new name, start using the new fuction, and later remove the old function.